HiddeKehrer/website-clone-project/docs/docs/Kotlin/triggering_experiments.md

     override fun onResume() {
         super.onResume()

-        // Directly show an experiment
+        // Directly show an experiment with properties PipeGuru.showExperiment("new_user_onboarding", this, mapOf(
-        PipeGuru.showExperiment("new_user_onboarding", this)
+            "plan" to "premium",
+            "user_level" to "power_user",
+            "gender" to "female",
+            "city" to "Berlin",
+            "country" to "Germany"
+        ))
     }
 }
 ```